wmde/wikibase-release-pipeline/development/images/opensearch/UPDATING.md

 ## 1. Select and apply an update

 Use the [CirrusSearch compatibility documentation](https://www.mediawiki.org/wiki/Extension:CirrusSearch) to choose the supported OpenSearch series.
-Select an [OpenSearch image tag](https://hub.docker.com/r/opensearchproject/opensearch/tags) and compatible `opensearch-extra` and Cirrus highlighter artifacts linked from [`build.env`](./build.env), then update all four variables together.
+Select an [OpenSearch Docker Image tag](https://hub.docker.com/r/opensearchproject/opensearch/tags) and compatible `opensearch-extra` and Cirrus highlighter artifacts linked from [`build.env`](./build.env), then update all four variables together.

 ## 2. Review